Bounds on Unique-Neighbor Codes: Introduction and Main Problems

-Let $A$ be a parity-check matrix of a linear code $\mathcal{C}\subseteq \{0,1\}^n$.
+Let $A$ be a parity check matrix of a linear code $\mathcal{C}\subseteq \{0,1\}^m$.
 Of course $\mathcal{C}$ remains invariant under elementary row operations on $A$.
-Also distances among vectors in $\mathcal{C}$ remain unchanged as $A$'s columns get permuted.
-Consequently, in the study of $R_L(\delta)$ as in \cref{L_of_delta}, there is no loss of generality in assuming that $A$ is in {\em standard form}, i.e., its first $n$ columns form an order-$n$ identity matrix.
-We pose: \begin{prob} Let $n, k$ be positive integers, and let $A$ be a binary $n\times(n+k)$ matrix $A$ whose first $n$ columns form the order-$n$ identity matrix.
-How large can $u(A)$ be? \end{prob}
+Also, distances among vectors in $\mathcal{C}$ remain unchanged as $A$'s columns get permuted.
+Consequently, in the study of $R_L(\delta)$ as in \cref{L_of_delta}, there is no loss of generality in assuming that $A$ is in \emph{standard form}, i.e., its first $n$ columns form an order-$n$ identity matrix.
+We pose:

+\begin{problem} Let $n, k$ be positive integers, and let $A$ be a binary $n\times(n+k)$ matrix whose first $n$ columns form the order-$n$ identity matrix.
+How large can $u(A)$ be? \end{problem}

-We often use the fact that $u$ and $\e$ are invariant under row and column permutations.
-The matrices that we consider have size $m\times n$ or $n\times (n+k)$ in different parts of the paper.
+Below, we often use the invariance of $u$ and $\e$ under row and column permutations.